 - Personal illness of the pupil including emergency medical and dental care After the fourth and subsequent absence event for illness, the Principal may require the student to submit a physician's statement, signed by the physician, stating the specific cause of the illness and how long the student will be out of school.
-As prescribed by order of the District Juvenile Court, dated May 1, 1991, a doctor's statement shall state the specific cause of illness and the actual days the student should be excused from school. - 2.
+As prescribed by order of the District Juvenile Court, dated May 1, 1991, a doctor's statement shall state the specific cause of illness and the actual days the student should be excused from school.
+A health professional's statement will be accepted for the student's personal illness only, not for illness of any member of his/her family. - 2.
 Death in the pupil's immediate family Immediate family shall mean brother, sister, mother, father, grandmother, grandfather.
 The Principal may recognize others as immediate family, depending upon circumstances.
 Up to three (3) consecutive events may be excused by the Principal for death in the family. - 3.
-Court appearances by subpoena -Verification may be required. - 4.
+Court appearances by subpoena Verification may be required. - 4.
 Act of God, such as extreme weather conditions (earthquake, etc.). - 5.
 Test for driver's license, if accompanied by parent or guardian and with prior approval of the Principal. - 6.
 College visitation for seniors limited to one (1) event.
 College visitation days shall be granted to students who are perceived to have a genuine interest in attending college or another post-secondary institution and who have registered for or taken the ACT or the SAT prior to the visit, unless the visit is to a vocational school.
 Visits must be pre-arranged and approved by the Principal.
 Prior to the visit, parents must arrange for a conference with the Principal if a visit will require more than one (1) day of travel. - 7.
 Approved religious holidays and practices deemed to be legitimate by the school authorities. - 8.
 Participation in co-curricular activities that are not sponsored by the school.
 Parents/guardians shall pre-arrange such activities with the Principal at least three (3) days in advance, in order for the absence to be excused. - 9.
 Documented military leave. - 10.
-One (1) day prior to departure of parent/guardian called to active military duty. - 11.
-One (1) day upon the return of parent/guardian from active military duty. - 12.
+One (1) day prior to departure of parent/quardian called to active military duty. - 11.
+One (1) day upon the return of parent/quardian from active military duty. - 12.
 Visitation for up to ten (10) days with the student's parent, de facto custodian, or person with legal custody who, while on active military duty stationed outside of the country, is granted rest and recuperation leave. - 13.
-Trips which qualify as educational enhancement opportunities, as determined by the Principal. - Students shall be granted an excused absence for up to ten (10) school days to pursue an educational enhancement opportunity determined by the Principal to be of significant educational value.
+Students participating in any of the page programs of the General Assembly. - 14.
+Trips which qualify as educational enhancement opportunities, as determined by the Principal.
+Students shall be granted an excused absence for up to ten (10) school days to pursue an educational enhancement opportunity determined by the Principal to be of significant educational value.
 This opportunity may include, but not be limited to, participation in an educational foreign exchange program or an intensive instructional, experiential, or performance program in one (1) of the core curriculum subjects of English, science, mathematics, social studies, foreign language, and the arts.
 Unless the Principal determines that extenuating circumstances exist, requests for date(s) falling within State or District testing periods shall not be granted.